Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 Why Are My Rose Cuttings Only Growing Leaves But Not Roots?

-Once I tried to propagate rose from cuttings and I saw my rose cuttings growing leaves but not roots.
+Once I tried to propagate rose from cuttings, and I saw my rose cuttings growing leaves but not roots.
 So I asked my friend and she said it’s not uncommon.
 Some of the issues involve insufficient hormones, improper soil moisture, low humidity, disease, overfertilization, etc.

 It can happen because of hormones, improper soil moisture, low humidity, disease, overfertilization, and so on.
-Well, if you are planning to grow rose plants from cutting, please keep reading.
+Well, if you are planning to grow rose plants from cuttings, please keep reading.
 Here, you’ll find something essential that will make your effort successful.

 How Long It Takes for Rose Cuttings to Grow Roots?